Case Study

 Start watching

-The design was deliberately simple.
-All three plans appeared side-by-side with their key benefits (picture quality and number of simultaneous streams) and the additional monthly cost above what the bundle included.
-The included plan was clearly marked, and no plan was pre-selected.
-The customer had to actively choose.
+All three plans appeared side-by-side with key benefits and the additional monthly cost above the bundle.
+The included plan was clearly marked, and no plan was pre-selected — customers had to actively choose.

 Results